lino-framework/voga/docs/specs/courses.rst

 >>> ses.response['success']
 True
 >>> print(ses.response['info_message'])
-Update Events for Course #3...
+Update Events for Activity #3...
 Generating events between 2014-04-28 and 2019-05-22.
 8 row(s) have been updated.
-Move down for Course #3 Hour 4...
+Move down for Activity #3 Hour 4...
 1 row(s) have been updated.